nash-io/third-party-fiat-ramps/README.md

-# Nash third-party fiat ramps integration code
+# Nash third-party fiat ramps integration example

 This repo provides a toy dApp integration with Nash's third-party fiat ramps.
 These ramps allow users to purchase cryptocurrency on any supported dApp.
-The integration logic is extremely simple: by filling in two form fields, a QR code is generated that, when scanned by the Nash mobile app, allows Nash to send crypto to the connected dApp upon purchase.
-KYC and bank information is handled completely by the Nash mobile app, along with a variety of payment methods.
+The integration logic is based upon a QR code that, when scanned by the Nash mobile app, allows Nash to send crypto to the connected dApp upon purchase.
+KYC and bank information is handled completely by Nash, along with a variety of payment methods.

 Concretely, the data transmitted by the generated QR code corresponds to a user `address`, an `asset` type (e.g., ETH or USDC), an `amount`, and finally an idenfifier (`app`) for the dApp of origin (non-verifiable by Nash, but for record keeping; ultimately the user is responsible for where they are requesting funds be sent).
 In this repo you can find the code: